Blackjack Variations

 Variations in the Basic Rules of Play

-There are over 100 variations of blackjack worldwide but the differences between the vast majority of them mostly have to do with the basic rules of play.
-Some of these concern playing decisions like doubling, surrendering, or splitting.
-Others have to do with the dealer’s standing position, the casino odds, or the number of decks.
+There are over 100 variations of blackjack worldwide, but the differences between the vast majority of them mostly relate to the basic rules of play.
+Some of these concern playing decisions like doubling, surrendering or splitting.
+Others involve the dealer’s standing position, the casino odds or the number of decks in use.

-As insignificant as these differences may appear to players, they are important to take into account because they impact players’ long-term theoretical return.
-The differences in playing conditions also result in differences in optimal basic strategy decisions.
+As insignificant as these differences may appear, they are important to take into account because they impact players’ long-term theoretical return.
+Differences in playing conditions also result in differences in optimal basic-strategy decisions.
 Players will have to adjust their moves depending on the special rules of the game.
 Casino Guardian expands on some of the most relevant blackjack rule variations in this article.

 Blackjack Can Use One to Eight Decks

-If the rules of two blackjack games are all the same but one plays with a single deck and the second uses eight decks, the two will have different house edges.
-The casino advantage in blackjack grows higher along with the number of decks one adds to the game.
+If the rules of two blackjack games are identical but one is played with a single deck and the other with eight decks, the two will have different house edges.
+The casino advantage in blackjack grows as more decks are added to the game.

-Thus, a single-deck game would have a lower house edge than a variation dealt out of eight decks, provided that all other playing conditions coincide.
-The trouble is that said conditions rarely, if ever, do coincide.
+Thus, a single-deck game will have a lower house edge than a variation dealt out of eight decks, provided that all other playing conditions coincide.
+The trouble is that these conditions rarely, if ever, do coincide.
 Some recreational players distrust multi-deck shoe games and favour single-deck tables.

 Blackjack Can Use One to Eight Decks